 Exempt from new standards are a wide variety of specialized bulbs, i.e. appliance and heavy duty.

 - Some halogen lamps already meet the new requirements.

 - Still in use are low voltage MR 16’s, PAR 20’s, PAR 30’s and PAR 38’s with a 2700 Kelvin temperature and they are dimmable.
 These will have warm light similar to incandescent.
 The 4” LED can is widely used for general illumination, but the ceiling height determines to some extent what will provide sufficient light.
 Low voltage requires a transformer that can usually be located in an inconspicuous space such as a closet.
+The transformers are becoming so small that this is often not an issue.
 Use a dimmer designed specifically for LED’s.
 If the transformer is in the lamp a regular dimmer will not work.
 Breaking off the fins on the sides of the dimmer derates them.
 The electrician should regulate this according to the load going to the dimmer.
 The wattage needs to match.

 - RadioRA/Lutron and Maestro are recommended dimmers.

 Tip: You can use 1000 watt dimmers everywhere The high CR on the Color Rendering Index means you and objects look better.